Reference

 The Protocol Index

-A ranked assessment of 37 significant projects in AI, generative, and blockchain art.
-Updated periodically.
+A ranked assessment of 43 significant projects in AI, generative, and blockchain art.

 Methodology

 The Protocol Index scores projects across four dimensions of circulation criticism.
 Each dimension is rated 1-5, producing a composite score out of 20.
 Rankings reflect diagnostic assessment, not aesthetic preference.
-Version 2.0 expands the index from 25 to 37 entries and re-evaluates existing projects where the field has shifted materially since January 2025.
+Version 3.0 re-scores all 37 v2.0 entries for drift since March 2026 and adds five new entries, bringing the index to 42.
+The version's structural finding: infrastructure projects scored on promises have been re-scored on delivery, and artist practices whose circulation the market ignored are entering institutional circulation the index does measure.

 Conceptual Rigor